Martin of Tours: Ligugé Abbey

 Founded by Martin of Tours in 360, Ligugé Abbey is one of the earliest monastic foundations in France.
-The reputation of the founder attracted a large number of disciples to the new monastery; the disciples initially living in locaciacum or small huts, this name later evolved to Ligugé.
+The reputation of the founder attracted a large number of disciples to the new monastery; the disciples initially living in locaciacum. or small huts, this name later evolved to Ligugé.
 Its reputation was soon eclipsed by Martin's later foundation at Marmoutier.
-As of 2013, the Benedictine community at Ligugé numbered twenty-five.
+As of 2013, the Benedictine community at Ligugé numbered 25.

 European folk traditions

-From the late 4th century to the late Middle Ages, much of Western Europe, including Great Britain, engaged in a period of fasting beginning on the day after St. Martin's Day, November 11.
-This fast period lasted 40 days (not including Saturdays and Sundays), and was, therefore, called Quadragesima Sancti Martini, which means in Latin "the forty days of St. Martin".
-At St. Martin's eve and on the feast day, people ate and drank very heartily for a last time before they started to fast.
-This fasting time was later called "Advent" by the Church and was considered a time for spiritual preparation for Christmas.
+From the late 4th century to the late Middle Ages, much of Western Europe, including Great Britain, engaged in a period of fasting beginning on the day after St. Martin's Day (also referred to as "Martinmas"), November 11.
+This fast period lasted 40 days (not including Saturdays and Sundays), and was, therefore, called Quadragesima Sancti Martini, meaning "the forty days of St. Martin" in Latin.
+On St. Martin's eve and on the feast day, people ate, drank and celebrated before they began to fast.
+This fasting time was later called "Advent" by the Church, and was considered a time for spiritual preparation for Christmas.

-On St. Martin's Day, children in Flanders, the southern and northern parts of the Netherlands, and the Catholic areas of Germany and Austria still participate in paper lantern processions.
+On St. Martin's Day, children in Flanders, the southern and northern parts of the Netherlands, and the Catholic areas of Germany and Austria participate in paper lantern processions.
 Often, a man dressed as St. Martin rides on a horse in front of the procession.
 The children sing songs about St. Martin and about their lanterns.
 The food traditionally eaten on the day is goose, a rich bird.
-According to legend, Martin was reluctant to become bishop, which is why he hid in a stable filled with geese.
-The noise made by the geese betrayed his location to the people who were looking for him.
+According to legend, Martin was reluctant to become a bishop, and tried to hide in a stable filled with geese; however, the noise made by the geese betrayed his location to the people who were looking for him.

 In the eastern part of the Belgian province of East Flanders (Aalst) and the western part of West Flanders (Ypres), traditionally children receive presents from St. Martin on November 11, instead of from Saint Nicholas on December 6 or Santa Claus on December 25.
 They also have lantern processions, for which children make lanterns out of beets.
-In recent years, the lantern processions have become widespread as a popular ritual, even in Protestant areas of Germany and the Netherlands.
-Most Protestant churches no longer officially recognize Saints.
+In recent years, the lantern processions have become widespread as a popular ritual, even in Protestant areas of Germany and the Netherlands, although most Protestant churches no longer officially recognize Saints.